CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 (1 row)
 ```

-Okay, so this will help us construct a query that will add a book with a reference to ann author.
+Okay, so this will help us construct a query that will add a book with a reference to an author.
 It could look something like this:

 ```sql
 WITH authors AS (INSERT INTO authors (name) VALUES ('T. Ochman') ON CONFLICT (name) DO UPDATE SET name = excluded.name  RETURNING id)